vron7/Aha-s/patterns.md

     // OCP = open for extension, closed for modification }

+// but why is this a problem?
+// let say this class is already tested, deployed and used by others
+// it means others will have to take the changes for this class, redo the testing and redeploy
+// also the class will have unneccesary amount of code which might not even be used by others
+// so instead of modifing, prefer extending(inherticance)

 const fruits = [
     new Fruit('Apple', Color.green, Size.medium),
     new Fruit('Kiwi', Color.green, Size.medium),